smart-edge-open/specs/doc/applications/openness_service_mesh.md

 _Figure - Book Info Sample Application_

-> **NOTE:** By default Istio deployment namespace in OpenNESS is set to the `default` Kubernetes namespace where all the ingress traffic to the cluster is blocked by the default network poolicy `block-all-ingress`.
-At the time of writing this document, the Kubernetes NetworkPolicy does not support specifying port ranges which are needed by the the BookInfo sample application.
-Therefore, as workaround the user should remove the network policy of the `default` namespace.
+> **NOTE**: By default, the Istio deployment namespace in OpenNESS is set to the `default` Kubernetes namespace where all the ingress traffic to the cluster is blocked by the default network policy `block-all-ingress`.
+At the time of writing this document, the Kubernetes NetworkPolicy does not support specifying port ranges that are needed by the BookInfo sample application.
+Therefore, as a workaround, the user should remove the network policy of the `default` namespace.
 > ```shell
 > kubectl delete netpol block-all-ingress
 > ```